jobigeorge/web-apps/blog-site/content/post/2006-06-26-intel-meet-darwin.md

 categories: [ Business ]
 ---

 > Pretty well put by [Geoff Moore](http://geoffmoore.blogs.com/my_weblog/2006/04/index.html).
-A great guidance and lesson for anybody trying to be a platform player.
+Excellent guidance and lesson for anybody trying to be a platform player.

 Dealing with Darwin demands counter-intuitive actions, specifically when the environment has changed in some fundamental way that invalidates one’s traditional source of competitive advantage. … The competitive advantage position is changed.
 It remains to be seen if Intel can adapt and define competitive advantages in adjacencies.